-The service costs $2.25/mo on the 3-year plan.
+The service costs $2.23/mo on the 3-year plan.
 Subscribers are also given a 45-day money-back guarantee and 7 simultaneous connections.

 See CyberGhost review for more details.

-Ivacy is an excellent choice for fans of streaming services.
-At the same time, it adds some great features into the mix to protect privacy of Windows users.
+IPVanish is an excellent choice for fans of streaming services.
+At the same time, it adds some great features into the mix to protect the privacy of Windows users.

-There are more than 2000 servers in 100+ countries within Ivacy’s network.
-It works with multiple locations of Netflix including US and Japan and also supports most other geo-blocked streaming services.
+There are more than 1900+ servers across 75+ locations within Ivacy’s network.
+It works with multiple locations of Netflix including the US and Japan and also supports most other geo-blocked streaming services.

-Ivacy is also quite fast which is why you can stream shows and movies with minimal buffering at high quality.
-In addition, this also allows it to support fast torrent downloading on many p2p-optimized servers.
+IPVanish is also quite fast which is why you can stream shows and movies with minimal buffering at high quality.
+In addition, this also allows it to support fast torrent downloading on many P2P-optimized servers.

 The provider avoids data retention of private user information and uses the strong AES-256 standards to encrypt user information while the VPN is connected.
 Furthermore, it is equipped with features such as DNS Secure, IPv6 leak protection, and kill switch to enhance user privacy.

-Ivacy’s dedicated client for Windows 7 & 8 is pretty neat and easy to use, and offers a lot of options for users to change preference and settings.
+IPVanish’s dedicated client for Windows 7 & 8 is pretty neat and easy to use and offers a lot of options for users to change preferences and settings.

-All plans offer 30-day money-back guarantee and the ability to connect up to 5 devices at the same time.
-You can get this VPN for $1/mo for a 2-year deal, which is pretty affordable.
+All plans offer a 30-day money-back guarantee and the ability to connect unlimited devices at the same time.
+You can get this VPN for $3.99/mo which is pretty affordable.